Publications

 Working Papers

-Discretion versus Algorithms: Bureaucrats and Tax Equity in Senegal with Victor Pouliquen (University of Essex) and Bassirou Sarr (Ministry of Finance, Senegal)
+Discretion versus Algorithms: Bureaucrats, Tax Equity and Acceptability with Victor Pouliquen and Bassirou Sarr (2026)

-The implementation of government programs requires a list or register of individuals who are eligible for the program.
-Building these registers accurately is a challenge in contexts with low administrative capacity, and is often the responsibility of bureaucrats.
-We study the impacts of giving such bureaucrats more (or less) discretion in building these registers in the context of the creation of the first digitized property tax register in Senegal.
-We randomly assign neighborhoods to valuation methods with different degrees of bureaucrat discretion and compare the registered property values against a benchmark of market values provided by licensed real estate assessors.
-Bureaucrats in full discretion areas undervalue properties, and more so for higher-value properties, resulting in a regressive tax profile.
-The median tax rate is 3.8% in the lowest quintile and 1.7% in the top quintile, instead of the expected 4.4% and 8.6% rates based on the tax code.
-In contrast, a rule-based system where bureaucrats record property characteristics (not values) that an algorithm then uses to compute values, significantly reduces this tax gap.
+Algorithms are becoming ubiquitous and yet there is scarce evidence from real-life settings allowing to evaluate an algorithm’s accuracy, equity and acceptability in comparison to the alternative decision process.
+We study the introduction of an algorithm in place of bureaucrat discretion in the expansion of the property tax register in Senegal’s capital city.
+We randomly assign neighborhoods to valuation methods with different combinations of bureaucrat discretion and algorithm prediction and compare the registered property values against a benchmark of market values provided by licensed real estate assessors.
+Bureaucrats lead to an inaccurate and regressive tax roll: the median tax rate is 3.8% in the lowest quintile and 1.7% in the top quintile, instead of the expected 4.4% and 8.6% rates based on the tax code.
+In contrast, a rule-based system where bureaucrats record property characteristics that an algorithm then uses to compute values significantly reduces this tax gap.
 A pure rule with no bureaucrat inputs yields the highest accuracy and equity.
-We show this is due to bureaucrats' lack of knowledge about high-end properties and their fairness concerns, and not due to collusion between bureaucrats and property owners.
+We show this is due to bureaucrats’ lack of knowledge about high-end properties and their fairness concerns, and not due to collusion between bureaucrats and property owners.
+Taxpayers are indifferent to the use of an algorithm, and slightly favorable when told the algorithm increases equity.

 This paper sheds light on the fiscal trajectories of 18 former French colonies in Africa from colonial times to the present.
 Building upon own previous work about colonial public finance (Cogneau et al., 2021), we compile a novel dataset by combining previously available data with recently digitized data from historical archives, to produce continuous and comparable public revenue data series from 1900 to 2018.
 This allows us to study the evolution of the level and composition of fiscal revenues in the post-colonial decades, with a special focus on the critical juncture of independence.
 We find that very few countries achieved significant progress in fiscal capacity between the end of the colonial period and today, if we set aside income drawn from mineral resources.
 This is not explained by a lasting collapse of fiscal capacity at the time of independence.
 From 1960 to today, the reliance on mineral resource revenues increased on average and dependence on international commodity prices persisted, with few exceptions.
 The relative contribution of trade taxes declined after the structural adjustments, and lost trade revenues were not compensated by a sufficient increase in domestic taxes.
 However, for the most recent period, we do note an improvement in the capacity to collect taxes on the domestic economy.